MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-visualizers-of-data.md

 Hence, this section describes the necessary steps that should be taken so that your visualizer is still supported in this scenario.

-1. For compatibility reasons, the <xref:Microsoft.VisualStudio.DebuggerVisualizers.DialogDebuggerVisualizer.Show%2A> method that was overrided in the preceding section still takes in an <xref:Microsoft.VisualStudio.DebuggerVisualizers.IVisualizerObjectProvider>.
+- For compatibility reasons, the <xref:Microsoft.VisualStudio.DebuggerVisualizers.DialogDebuggerVisualizer.Show%2A> method that was overridden in the preceding section still takes in an <xref:Microsoft.VisualStudio.DebuggerVisualizers.IVisualizerObjectProvider>.
 Nonetheless, it is actually of type <xref:Microsoft.VisualStudio.DebuggerVisualizers.IVisualizerObjectProvider2>.
 Therefore, cast the `objectProvider` object to the updated interface.

-1. When sending objects, like commands or data, to the *debuggee-side* use the `IVisualizerObjectProvider2.Serialize` method to pass it to a stream, it will determine the best serialization format to use based on the runtime of the *debugee* process.
+- When sending objects, like commands or data, to the *debuggee-side* use the `IVisualizerObjectProvider2.Serialize` method to pass it to a stream, it will determine the best serialization format to use based on the runtime of the *debuggee* process.
 Then, pass the stream to the `IVisualizerObjectProvider2.TransferData` method.

-1. If the *debuggee-side* visualizer component needs to return anything to the *debugger-side*, it will be located in the
+- If the *debuggee-side* visualizer component needs to return anything to the *debugger-side*, it will be located in the
 <xref:System.IO.Stream> object returned by the <xref:Microsoft.VisualStudio.DebuggerVisualizers.IVisualizerObjectProvider.TransferData%2A>
 method.
 Use the `IVisualizerObjectProvider2.GetDeserializableObjectFrom` method to get an
 <xref:Microsoft.VisualStudio.DebuggerVisualizers.IDeserializableObject> instance from it and process it as required.